ReDI-School/js-berlin-2024-fall/lesson05.md

 ### Compound assignment operators

+Compound assignment operators are shorter ways of applying an operator on the variable and assigning the result back to the variable.

 | Compound operator | Same as       |
 | ----------------- | ------------- |
 | `x += 42`         | `x = x + 42`  |